infinitechris/PineBookProArchSetup/README.md

 # Post-Install Commands

 # Other Notes
-Right now, I have the following lines in my /etc/pacman.conf:
+Right now, I have the following lines in `/etc/pacman.conf`:

      # Pacman won't upgrade packages listed in IgnorePkg and members of IgnoreGroup
-     IgnorePkg   = generic-post-install pinebookpro-post-install This is to ignore the two above packages from attempting to update through core, extra, community, alarm and aur repos, which don't contain it and breaks any attempts at a system update right now for *some reason* yet to be found.
-Full pacman.conf that is working for me to this day is in [files](https://github.com/infinitechris/PineBookProArchSetup/blob/2d1a0ec5b527f502705739a9c55fa2c184ca0e95/files/pacman.conf)
+     IgnorePkg   = generic-post-install pinebookpro-post-install This is to ignore the two above packages from attempting to update through `core`, `extra`, `community`, `alarm` and `aur` repos, which don't contain it and breaks any attempts at a system update right now for *some reason* yet to be found.
+Full `pacman.conf` that is working for me to this day is in [files](https://github.com/infinitechris/PineBookProArchSetup/blob/2d1a0ec5b527f502705739a9c55fa2c184ca0e95/files/pacman.conf)

-I also have a mobile hotspot that I use to access the internet, and if I was previously on a *real* AP, I have found that I have to stop NetworkManager (if already running) or start (if not) and then stop it.
-Then wifi-menu runs fine
+I also have a mobile hotspot that I use to access the internet, and if I was previously on a *real* AP, I have found that I have to stop `NetworkManager` (if already running) or start (if not) and then stop it.
+Then `wifi-menu` itializes `wlan` fine